txiong000/Lambda-Treasure-Hunt/README.md

 `

+## Shrine

+If you find a shrine, you may pray at the shrine to earn some new powers:

+`
+curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" https://lambda-treasure-hunt.herokuapp.com/api/adv/pray/
+`

+## Flight

+You may fly to avoid movement penalties on elevated terrain:

+`
+curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" -d '{"direction":"n"}' https://lambda-treasure-hunt.herokuapp.com/api/adv/fly/
+`

 ## Mystery

 The island is constantly evolving and full of mysteries.
 As time passes and you explore the map, you will discover ancient clues and artifacts which will lead to greater power and riches.